k-song14/k-song14.github.io/README.md

 # My website

-This repository hosts a website where I'm currentlyn storing my projects.
+This repository hosts a website where I'm currently storing my projects.
 It is lightly modified from Barry Clark's excellent [Jekyll Now](https://www.jekyllnow.com/).